 The goal of the UPHCS DR Screening Telehealth project was to reduce the incidence of vision impairment from DR and other vision threatening illnesses among diabetics by reaching them in primary care clinics.
 Funding was used to purchase digital retinal cameras and train staff in primary care clinics to acquire high-resolution digital retinal images from patients.
 Staff then securely transmitted relevant clinical data and images, for review by an off-site eye care professional, through a secure third-party network.
 These remote specialists then provided a report indicating the patient’s retinopathy level and make referral recommendations.
 Additionally, because it was not enough to simply identify patients with vision-threatening retinopathy, funds were used to coordinate care and train local eye care specialists to screen the images so that they could take part in the process and help direct appropriate follow-up care for their patients in their communities.
 Primary care clinics benefited because the service was simple, inexpensive, and billable to most insurances.
 Eye care professionals benefited because they could conduct screens at their own convenience and bill insurances for the service.
 Most importantly, patients benefited because they were more likely to get their annual DR screening and less likely to suffer vision impairment as a result.

-37 diabetic retinopathy screens were conducted by virtue of this project, of those, 13 diagnostic reports included retinal pathology and treatment recommendations.
+37 diabetic retinopathy screens were conducted as a result of this project, of those, 13 diagnostic reports included retinal pathology and treatment recommendations.
 The project did not reach the level of activity that was hoped for, largely due to staff turnover requiring additional training and hardware with a steep learning curve.
 However, compliance with recommended diabetic retinopathy screenings did increase by over 40% across participating clinics.

 Although the project did not meet all of its ambitious objectives, there were a number of valuable take-aways from the project including: